JanssenProject/jans/docs/janssen-server/auth-server/endpoints/global-token-revocation.md

 # Global Token Revocation Endpoint

 The Global Token Revocation endpoint is a critical security feature that allows for the immediate invalidation of all tokens and sessions associated with a user.
-This is particularly useful in scenarios where a user's account may have been compromised, as it ensures that all active sessions are terminated and all tokens are revoked, preventing any further unauthorized access.
+This is particularly useful in scenarios where a user's account may have been compromised, as it ensures that all active sessions are terminated and all tokens are revoked, preventing any further unauthorized accessю

 Janssen Server provides this endpoint implementation to allow greater control and better management of sessions on OP.

 The URL for the Global Token Revocation endpoint is specified in the Janssen Server's well-known [configuration endpoint](./configuration.md)
 response:

 ```text